dmbelo/udacity.carnd.behavioral-cloning/README.md

 Furthermore, all convolutional layers include some form of down sampling: a stride greater than 1 is used for the first 3 layers, and all layers use a valid padding.
 These value have been chosen to improve the training speed while balancing minimal impact on performance observed on the simulator.

-No dropouts layers are included in the original NVIDIA model and none are introduced here.
-Dropouts are typically included to minimize over-fitting but throughout the design and training process it seemed that over-fitting minimization techniques implemented in the data augmentation step were satisfactory on their own.
+Dropouts layers are added on top of the original NVIDIA model, specifically after each convolutional and fully connected layers.
+Dropouts are typically included to minimize over-fitting.
+A drop out rate of 0.3 (30% of the input nodes are ignored) was chosen for the dropout layers following the convolutional layers, and a 0.5 rate was chosen for the dropout layers following the fully connected layers.
+These rates were chosen empirically.
+A higher dropout rate results in a more that is more robust and less prone to over fitting but this comes at the expense of learning time or even convergence.

 In total the model has 8,002,167 parameters which are learned through the training process.